 Accounts With Compound Interest

-When you make a deposit into an interest-earning account at a bank, such as a savings account or cash accounts, the interest is deposited into your savings account and added to your balance.
+When you make a deposit into an interest-earning account at a bank, such as a typical savings account or cash account, the interest is deposited into your savings account and added to your balance.
 This aids in the development of your balance over time.

 Earnings in your 401(k) and other investment accounts compound over time as well.
-The percentage gains that stocks make from day to day are calculated based on their performance the day before, which means that they compound every business day.
+The percentage gains that stocks make daily are calculated based on their performance the day before, which means that they compound every business day.
 Additionally, there is no required minimum distribution.

-You can get your penny doubled even faster if you reinvest your dividends and make regular deposits.
+You can have your penny doubled even faster if you reinvest your dividends and make regular deposits.

 Money Market Accounts